SYKwong/RFID-Attendance/README.md

 - Follow [Sparkfun's instruction](https://learn.sparkfun.com/tutorials/simultaneous-rfid-tag-reader-hookup-guide/using-the-arduino-library) to install the Arduino library

-- The code is a modified version of the example code from the [SparkFun Simultaneous RFID Tag Reader Library](https://github.com/sparkfun/SparkFun_Simultaneous_RFID_Tag_Reader_Library)
+- The code is a modified version of the example 2 from the [SparkFun Simultaneous RFID Tag Reader Library](https://github.com/sparkfun/SparkFun_Simultaneous_RFID_Tag_Reader_Library/tree/master/examples)

 ## Raspberry Pi
 - We used Raspbian, but any Linux distro that is fully compatible with Raspberry Pi should work